Modern Jewellery – The 1960`s onwards

 Costume jewellery featured strongly in sixties jewellery mainly due to mechanisation.
 Costume jewellery became an art form in itself, risks that could not be taken with expensive metals and precious stones could easily be attempted with cheap goods such as base metal and plastics.
 This allowed an explosion of artistic endeavour and exciting design concepts to unfold.
 The colour palate was extended through the full spectrum.
 New textures were available, plastic could be moulded into any shape or form in any colour at very reasonable cost.
 Therefore easing the ability of designers to imitate fine jewellery or to expand on it.
 Trifari designed very fine base metal enamelled jewellery sets which were popular in 1960s jewellery.
 Larger jewellery was also popular, statement pieces which stood out became de rigueur, such as cabochon stones in large ring settings, large bib necklace and Egyptian revival jewellery.
 The texture became important with a lot of experimentation in this area.
 Contemporary jewellery became multifaceted and highly experimental.

-The materials used to make 1960s jewellery changed to a wider range.
+The materials used to make this modern jewellery changed to a wider range.
 This included gemstones and metals that had not been used in jewellery previously, for example, Agate, malachite, crystals, baroque pearls and turquoise were widely used.
 Silver became more popular as a substitute for gold and platinum.
 Along with the use of stylised flowers and leaves in Scandinavian jewellery such as that produced by David Anderson.
 Multi-strand beads were popularised by the hippie movement.
 Faux pearls became popular usually in chunky over-sized styles.
 Mood rings where the stone was believed to change colour with the mood of the wearer, where common in 1960s jewellery.
 Costume jewellery was dynamic and a complete departure from the stability of the past.
 Costume jewellery was at the forefront of the change which led to fine jewellery designers slowly following their lead.

 Jewellery Design Influences